Equalized Time Reversal Beamforming for Indoor Wireless Communications: Performance Analysis of Conventional TR and ETR

 The ISI power $P_{ISI}$, is derived here from (\ref{eq_trreceived2}) as the sum of the power in the TR-CIR at instants other than the focusing time (i.e., $l\in\{0,\ldots,2L-2\}$, $l \neq L-1$):

 Note that $P_h$ is a random variable that depends on the CIR, as given by (\ref{eq_channelpower}), so the calculation of (\ref{eq_ISIpower}) is not straightforward.
-As shown in Appendix \ref{AppB}, we use an expansion for the expectation of the ratio of correlated random variables \cite{rice2008} \cite{rice2009} in order to derive the following approximation for this equation:
+As shown in \ref{AppB}, we use an expansion for the expectation of the ratio of correlated random variables \cite{rice2008} \cite{rice2009} in order to derive the following approximation for this equation:

-{The error of this approximation reduces with a small number of antennas, larger delay spreads, and/or larger bandwidths (see Appendix \ref{AppB}).} Notice that the ISI power depends on the PDP model.
+{The error of this approximation reduces with a small number of antennas, larger delay spreads, and/or larger bandwidths (see Appendix \ref{AppB}).} Notice that the received ISI power depends on the PDP model.
 Therefore, we evaluate (\ref{eq_ISIpower1}) using the channel models described in Section \ref{channelmodel}.
 From now on, let the superscripts $^{(1)}$ and $^{(2)}$ denote variables calculated using Model 1 and Model 2, respectively, and the symbol $\hat{}$ denote the corresponding variable approximation.
-Then, the results for $P_{ISI}$ are, respectively,
+Then, the results for $P_{ISI}$ are as shown in (\ref{eq_ISIpower21}) and (\ref{eq_ISIpower22}), respectively.

 There are two interesting remarks about the power components in conventional TR that we found through the proposed approximation.
 First, the ISI power does not depend on the number of antennas, but the desired signal power is directly proportional to it.
-Hence, from the probability of error (\ref{eq_pe1}), an increase in $M$ would increase the ratio between $P_S$ and $P_{ISI}$ and, consequently, it would improve the BER at high SNR. {Second, there are three parameters that can affect the ISI power: the tap separation $T_s$ (or, equivalently, the bandwidth), the channel delay spread $\sigma$, and the CIR duration $L$.
+Hence, from the probability of error (\ref{eq_pe1}), an increase in $M$ would increase the ratio between $P_S$ and $P_{ISI}$ and, consequently, it would improve the BER at high SNR.
+This phenomena could be harnessed in the context of massive MIMO systems \cite{viteri2015}. {Second, there are three parameters that can affect the ISI power: the tap separation $T_s$ (or, equivalently, the bandwidth), the channel delay spread $\sigma$, and the CIR duration $L$.
 Thus, ISI power is strongly dependent on the propagation environment.
 In order to obtain a better insight on the impact of these three parameters on the BER performance of TR beamforming, we next define the usable power ratio relating desired signal power and ISI power.}

-\subsection{Usable power and time compression in conventional TR}
+\subsection{Usable Power and Time Compression in Conventional TR}